Introduction

 down over the last few years.
 Many eligible children are out of school

-to come to 26.4% with that of female youth illiteracy standing at
+come to 26.4% with that of female youth illiteracy standing at 13% while

 Our

-as well as in other levels of education, is a move to participate
+well as in other levels of education, is a move to participate in the

 Women's